-Most other medieval German rulers are all but forgotten, but interest in the Hohenstaufen never completely disappeared.
-Why is that?
-They were by no means the most successful emperors, that crown has to go the Ottonians nor was their reign the most fateful, that was the reign of the later Salians.
+Most other medieval German rulers are all but forgotten, so why has interest in the Hohenstaufen never completely disappeared.
+They were by no means the most successful emperors, that crown has to go the Ottonians, nor was their reign the most fateful, that award goes to the later Salians.

 Frederick Barbarossa and his grandson Frederick II have been such fascinating personalities that almost any age could project their own perceptions and expectations onto them, from champion of national unity to modern man before his time.
 Time to find out what really happened, who they actually were.

 As always a great many things keep happening, some good, some bad.

 The capture of Richard the Lionheart, the conquest of Sicily, the battle of Bouvines, the Fifth Crusade, the court of Frederick II, Cortenuova and the epic final struggle between the pope and the emperor.

 Saxony and the EasterWard Expansion